datum-cloud/datum/README.md

 ## Documentation

-Datum documentation is available at [docs.datum.net](https://docs.datum.net/).
+Our documentation is available at [docs.datum.net](https://docs.datum.net/).
+If you want to learn more about what's under development or suggest features, please visit our [feedback site](https://feedback.datum.net).

 ## Key Components